Out of the Blue (book): Reception

 Reception for Out of the Blue was mixed, with reviewers assessing the book as having hasty and provocative prose, but also substantive and informative writing.
 Ivers wrote for The Times that the book "makes for a fantastic read" but "bears more resemblance to the work of Armando Iannucci" than Robert Caro.
 Writing for The Guardian, Gaby Hinsliff calls out Out of the Blue's second half as "essentially a Sunday newspaper long read on acid" and says that overall that the prose is "clunky in places", but says that the first half is "very readable".
 Despite her criticism of the prose, Hinsliff compliments the substance of the book, continuing that "nobody is going to be buying this book for its literary elegance; the point is to rubberneck at what remains of the crash site".
-Ivers similarly commented that the book explained why Truss's premiership ended so quickly, writing that "Out of the Blue's strength is in showing the inevitability of its outcome (impressive, considering that most of it was written before said outcome)."
+Ivers similarly commented that the book explained why Truss's premiership ended so quickly, writing that "Out of the Blue's strength is in showing the inevitability of its outcome (impressive, considering that most of it was written before said outcome)".

 Out of the Blue was named as The Sunday Times political book of the year.
+The Guardian named it as one of the best political books of 2023.